jgerstmayr/EXUDYN/docs/RST/pythonUtilities/interactive.rst

   #suboptions of 'radio':
   #               'textValueList': [('text1',0),('text2',1)] a list of texts with according values
   #               'value': default value (choice) of radio buttons
-  #               'variable': according variable in mbs.variables, which is set to current radio button value
+  #               'variable': according variable in mbs.variables (or mbs.sys), which is set to current radio button value
   #suboptions of 'slider':
   #               'range': (min, max) a tuple containing minimum and maximum value of slider
   #               'value': default value of slider
   #               'steps': number of steps in slider
-  #               'variable': according variable in mbs.variables, which is set to current slider value
+  #               'variable': according variable in mbs.variables (or mbs.sys), which is set to current slider value
   #example:
   dialogItems = [{'type':'label', 'text':'Nonlinear oscillation simulator', 'grid':(0,0,2), 'options':['L']},
                  {'type':'button', 'text':'test button','callFunction':ButtonCall, 'grid':(1,0,2)},